florianmarkusse/html-parser/README.md

    Make sure you have CMake installed on your system.
 You can find installation instructions [here](https://cmake.org/install/).

 3. **Build the Project:**
-   Use the following commands to build the project based on your platform:
+   Use the following commands inside the root folder of the repository to build the project based on your platform:

    - **For All Operating Systems:**
      ```shell